 - The Mirror Shows Your True Self: Once they've regained enough strength, the goddesses can appear in their hosts' reflections and shadows.

-- Our Gods Are Greater: What the sisters were capable of at full power is unclear, but they weren't omnipotent.
+- Our Gods Are Different: What the sisters were capable of at full power is unclear, but they weren't omnipotent.
 As they regain their strength, they become able to switch places with their hosts, manifesting Super Strength and Super Speed, and have a measure of resistance to spells.

 - The Power of Friendship: Much of the Jupiter Sisters' power is derived from the bond they share.
 If they lose even one of their number, they must all be replaced with a new set of Jupiter Sisters immediately.